xieyuheng/threaded-code-interpreter/README.md

 this repo teaches you
 how to embed threaded-code-interpreter in other language by examples.

-in my view,
-every programmer should understand threaded-code-interpreter thoroughly, and use it as a concrete model to learn the semantics of other languages.
+to understand threaded-code-interpreter thoroughly, then you can use it as a concrete model to learn the semantics of other languages.
 (so called operational semantics)